l1n-dev/PC-Shredder-3000/README.md

 Available in Windows and Linux flavors (no, I do not plan to add mac support)

-System Requirements:
+Minimum System Requirements:

+Windows XP (Untested) or later / Linux Kernel 4.0 and above

+Recommemded System Specs:

 Windows 7 or later / Linux Kernel 5.0 and above

 (Note for Windows 10 and above: Disable Windows Defender because it causes lots of issues with this script.
 I am currently wotking on a fix.)

 Tested on the following OSes:

 Ubuntu 20.04

-Arch Linux (I use Arch btw)
+Arch Linux (I use Arch btw) (Well I use OpenCore now)

 Windows 7 to 10